udacity/ud406/2.1.02-Solution-LogApplicationType/README.md

 # Logging Exercise

 In this exercise, you'll use `Gdx.app` to find and log what type of device your game is running on!

+If you open up the TODOs pane at the bottom left of Android Studio, you'll see a list of steps you'll need to complete.
+If any of those steps gives you trouble, or if you just want to see our solution, you can find it (annotated with the same TODOs) in the 2.1.02-Solution-LogApplicationType folder.

 Check out the TODOs to get started.